• Skip to primary navigation

 Open Windows Services Using Run Command

-3. On the services screen, check the status of Network List Service.
-If it is not running, right-click on Network List Service and click on Start, Resume or Restart option in the contextual menu.
+2. On the services screen, right-click on Network List Service and click on the Restart option.

 Restart Network List Service in Windows